reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 ### Conclusions and future work

-make no mistake, this is a toy problem
+make no mistake, this is a toy problem. the space of questions is extremely limited and, (SPECULATION) on its own, is unlikely to lead to any general knowledge of probability.

 ### Acknowledgments